sharmilemurugaraj/ng2-progress-arc/README.md

 }
 ```
-You can change the size,strokewidth,stroke and completed as per your requirements.
+You can change the size,strokewidth,stroke and complete as per your requirements.